Definition of Product Backlog:

 Benefits of the Product Backlog:

-- The Product Backlog communicates the priority of Product Backlog Items.
+- It communicates the priority of Product Backlog Items.

-- The Product Backlog ensures the customer needs are being heard.
+- Ensures the customer needs are being heard.

-- The Product Backlog allows team members to pull highest-priority items as needed (in Kanban teams).
+- Allows team members to pull highest-priority items as needed (in Kanban teams).